Skiyaga/Project-3/README.md

-# Epidemiology and Phylogenetic Analysis of COVID-19 in E. Africa
+# Project 3
-## Project 3
+## Interrogating public datasets and paths to results on Covid19 in East Africa

 ### Group Members:
 1. Ibra Lujumba